-1. Note: Make sure your group has sent me a digital JPEG file of your completed hell scroll so that I can project it on the screen during class.
+1. Note: Make sure your group has sent me a digital JPEG file of your completed Ten Kings Underworld Mural so that I can project it on the screen behind your group during class.
 Depending on the number of groups, you will have anywhere 10 to 15 minutes to explicate your choices to the class and take questions.
-It is also fine to draw or paint a hell scroll on large sheets of paper, then take a digital photo of it and project that onto the screen.
+It is also fine to draw or paint a mural on large sheets of paper, then take a digital photo of it and project that onto the screen.
+Consult the slides for our Introduction session on Canvas to see how students in previous years approached the visual element of this assignment.